Separate, Measure and Conquer: Faster Algorithms for Max 2-CSP and Counting Dominating Sets

-\redsec{Reduction II in $S$} If the instance has a vertex $s\in S$ of degree 2, then perform Reduction II on $s$.
+\redsec{Degree 2 in $S$.} If the instance has a vertex $s\in S$ of degree 2, then perform 2 on $s$.
 Let $u_1,u_2$ denote the neighbors of $s$.
 The vertex $s$ is removed and the edge $u_1 u_2$ is added if it was not present already.
-Unless $u_1\in L$ and $u_2\in R$ (or the symmetric case), where we need to adjust the separator, Condition \eqref{trans} is implied by the constraints of the half-edge deletions.
-If $u_1\in L$ and $u_2\in R$ (or the symmetric case), then $S$ is not a valid separator any more.
+If $L$ or $R$ contain no neighbor of $s$, Condition \eqref{trans} is implied by the constraints of the half-edge deletions.
+If $u_1\in L$ and $u_2\in R$ (or the symmetric case), then $S$ is not a separator any more.
 The algorithm removes $u_2$ from $R$ and adds it to $S$.
 If $d(u_2)=2$, we have that $\mu'-\mu \le 0$.
-Otherwise, $d(u_2)=3$ and $\mu'-\mu \le -\wst+\ws-\wr+\max(0,\wc,\wb-\wc)$.
-Since $\wc\ge 0$ by \eqref{nonneg} it suffices to constrain
+Otherwise, $d(u_2)=3$.
+If initially we had $\sl=\sr$, then $L$ and $R$ will be swapped after the reduction, and we constrain that